 1) The 15th-century CE zaju play Journey to the West contains many familiar episodes that would come to appear in the final novel.

 2) See the introduction of Dudbridge (1970), for example.

-4) Anthony Yu’s original translation says “13,500 pounds”.
-However, the Chinese version uses jin (斤), known in English as “catty”.
+4) Yu’s (Wu & Yu, 2012) original translation says “thirteen thousand five hundred pounds” (Wu & Yu, 2012, vol. 1, p.
+135).
+However, the Chinese version uses jin (斤), known in English as “catty.”
 The catty and pound are two different measures of weight, the former being heavier than the latter.
 Therefore, the English text has been altered to show this.
-The catty during the Ming Dynasty when the novel was compiled equaled 590 grams (Elvin, 2004, p.
-491 n.
-133), so 13,500 catties would equal 17,550 lbs.
+The catty during the Ming Dynasty when the novel was compiled equaled 590 grams (Jiang, 2005, p. xxxi), so 13,500 catties would equal 17,560 lbs.

 Burton, F. D. (2005).
 Monkey King in China: Basis for a Conservation Policy?
 In A. Fuentes & L. D. Wolfe (Eds.), Primates Face to Face: Conservation Implications of Human-Nonhuman Primate Interconnections (pp. 137-162).
 Cambridge: Cambridge University Press.